Millers Thrillers Haunted Woods Review (2024)

 Once you finish the haunt, you’re immediately dropped back into the bustling midway, where you can dive right into the zombie paintball experience.
 Just follow the same path for both attractions.
 Oh, and I can’t forget to mention they have live goats in the haunt.
 Yes, goats!
 This place seriously has it all!

-Special FX Score: 9
+Special Effects: 9

 Millers Thrillers truly outdid themselves with sound and music, from eerie carnival tunes to a full DJ jam session that kept the energy high.
 The scenes were incredible: a full pirate ship, a fishing shop with bobbers hanging from the ceiling, and a cemetery with gargoyles and a hearse.